Recycle-City-Movement/Recycle-City-Movement/README.md

 Thank you for comming!
 We've made it this far.
 Let's keep it going.</b>

+**Start A Revolution**</b>

+I recommend downloading the website repository and perusing the website from the 'index.html' page.
+In particular, the welcome page has links to the RCM charter and business plan, and the community page has links to the community charter and community business plan.

 **How To Be A RCM Volunteer?**</b>

 Website designers and programmers are needed.
 The website code is in need of reviews, fixes, improvements, and code.</b>